Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Structural Analysis

 \subsection{Structure of documents}

-To assess whether the main sentences identified by our model capture structural properties of news articles, we cluster articles from the BASIL dataset with respect to their distribution of contexts using K-Means.
-For the distance metric, we use Dynamic Time Warping \citep[DTW]{dtw} which captures the temporal elements without a dependency on the document length.
+To assess whether the main sentences identified by our model capture the structural properties of news articles, we cluster articles from the BASIL dataset with respect to their distribution of contexts using K-Means.
+For the distance metric, we use Dynamic Time Warping \citep[DTW]{dtw}, which captures the temporal elements without a dependency on the document length.
 The BASIL dataset consists of 100 political news stories, each comprising three articles about the same main events, sourced from the New York Times, Fox News, and the Huffington Post.
-Articles containing less than 200 words or exceeding 1,000 words, as well as op-eds, were excluded from the dataset.
+Articles containing less than 200 words or exceeding 1,000 words and op-eds were excluded from the dataset.

-Our analysis of the BASIL dataset, which includes political news stories longer than 200 words, identified three distinct clusters that differ in their narrative structure.
+Our analysis of the BASIL dataset, including political news longer than 200 words, identified three distinct clusters that differ in narrative structure.
 Clusters 1 and 2 are characterized as straight news, while cluster 3 is classified as interpretive news.
 The main sentence locations and statistics are listed in Table~\ref{tab:cluster-stat} and visualized in Figure~\ref{fig:clustering_result}.
+Sample articles are provided in Appendix~\ref{ap:cluster}.
+Furthermore, we validate the clustering results in Appendix~\ref{ap:valid_clustering}.